Bexar County Court Records

 TexasStateCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on TexasStateCourts.us are subject to the Terms of Service and Privacy Notice.

-Bexar County, home to San Antonio and one of the most populous counties in Texas, operates an extensive court system that generates a high volume of records each year.
-The county’s courts range from district-level tribunals handling serious felonies and complex civil litigation to justice of the peace courts adjudicating small claims and minor offenses.
-Two primary offices serve as custodians of these records: the Bexar County District Clerk’s Office manages filings from district courts, while the Bexar County Clerk’s Office maintains records from county courts, county courts at law, and probate courts.
+Bexar County, home to San Antonio and one of the most populous counties in Texas, runs an extensive court system that generates a high volume of records each year.
+Its courts range from district-level tribunals handling serious felonies and complex civil litigation all the way down to justice of the peace courts adjudicating small claims and minor offenses.
+Two primary offices keep these records: the Bexar County District Clerk's Office manages filings from district courts, while the Bexar County Clerk's Office maintains records from county courts, county courts at law, and probate courts.

-Residents, attorneys, and members of the public seeking court records in Texas can use a combination of official clerk offices, in-person public access terminals, and online databases.
+If you're searching for Bexar County court records, you can use a combination of official clerk offices, in-person public access terminals, and online databases.
 The TexasStateCourts.us website provides statewide court information and links to case search tools.
-The Office of Court Administration also operates re:SearchTX, a platform that aggregates case data from district, county, and probate courts across all 254 Texas counties.
+The Office of Court Administration also runs re:SearchTX, a platform that aggregates case data from district, county, and probate courts across all 254 Texas counties.
 For Bexar County specifically, both the District Clerk and the County Clerk offer dedicated online portals for searching case records, docket information, and recorded documents.

 How to Look Up a Court Case in Bexar County?

-Bexar County provides multiple pathways for locating court case information, whether a person needs a criminal docket sheet, a civil filing, or a probate record.
+Bexar County offers several ways to locate court case information, whether you need a criminal docket sheet, a civil filing, or a probate record.

 Online Search Tools

-1. Bexar County District Clerk Records Search — The Bexar County District Clerk maintains an online records portal where users can search district court civil, criminal, and family cases.
-Searches can be conducted by party name, case number, or filing date.
+- Bexar County District Clerk Records Search — The Bexar County District Clerk maintains an online records portal for searching district court civil, criminal, and family cases.
+You can search by party name, case number, or filing date.
 The system displays docket information, case status, and filing histories.

-3. re:SearchTX — The re:SearchTX platform allows users to search case records from multiple Texas counties simultaneously.
-A free subscription tier covers basic searches, though access to full documents may require a paid plan.
+- re:SearchTX — The re:SearchTX platform lets you search case records from multiple Texas counties at once.
+A free subscription covers basic searches, though full document access may require a paid plan.
 The system includes civil cases from district, county, and probate courts but may not contain every record from every jurisdiction.

-4. TAMES Case Search — Appellate records from the Texas Supreme Court, Court of Criminal Appeals, and intermediate courts of appeals (including the Fourth Court of Appeals, which sits in San Antonio) can be searched through the Texas Appeals Management and eFiling System.
+- TAMES Case Search — Appellate records from the Texas Supreme Court, Court of Criminal Appeals, and intermediate courts of appeals—including the Fourth Court of Appeals, which sits in San Antonio—can be searched through the Texas Appeals Management and eFiling System.

 In-Person Access

-Requesters may visit either clerk’s office during business hours to search records on public-access terminals or request copies directly from staff.
-Both the District Clerk and the County Clerk are located in downtown San Antonio.
+You can visit either clerk's office during business hours to search records on public-access terminals or request copies from staff.
+Both offices are located in downtown San Antonio.

 Bexar County District Clerk's Office